PhrotonX/hitchhikers/docs/get_started.md

 npm run dev
 ```

-## If you want to use DOcker
+## If you want to use Docker
 Please make sure that the following dependencies and software are installed:
 - Git (account needed)
 - WSL2 or Windows Subsystem for Linux (Optional, but recommended for performance)
 - Docker
 - VS Code or any other code editors

 After installation and configuration, clone or move the cloned repository within home directory of WSL2 and run the commands that is available in [this file](../docker-rebuild.sh).
+This step is recommended in order to improve the website performance.

 If you are on production, please be sure to change the APP_ENV of [docker-compose file](../docker-compose.yaml) into **production** (case-sensitive).
 Otherwise, if you are on development, please make sure it is set on **development**.